Spicer's note-taking could give investigators a Trump roadmap

 Spicer was a zealous notetaker in the White House, sources tell CNN, a habit that dates to his time as the top strategist at the Republican National Committee.
 Spicer filled notebooks over his eight-month tenure as Trump's spokesperson, taking copious notes as the administration got off the ground.

-Now, as special counsel Robert Mueller's investigation into Russia's 2016 meddling begins to broaden and he seeks an array of documents from inside the White house, those notebooks could prove useful to investigators who hope to establish what was happening inside the West Wing at the time.
+Now, as special counsel Robert Mueller's investigation into Russia's 2016 meddling begins to broaden and he seeks an array of documents from inside the White House, those notebooks could prove useful to investigators who hope to establish what was happening inside the West Wing at the time.

 Multiple White House officials declined to comment on Spicer's note-taking or whether Mueller has asked for Spicer's notes.